 By: James Fetzer

-This chapter is simply a rehash of Wolfgang Halbig’s embarrassing presentation to the Connecticut Freedom of Information Committee during his first FOIA (Freedom of Information Act) hearing, which CW Wade of Sandy Hook Facts summarized thusly:
+This chapter revisits Wolfgang Halbig’s cringe-worthy presentation to the Connecticut Freedom of Information Committee at his first FOIA hearing.
+CW Wade of Sandy Hook Facts summed the whole fiasco up thusly:

 Wolfgang Halbig’s spent about $20,000 raised through his charity, Sandy Hook Justice, for two days worth of hearings.
 He was awarded no documents and the majority of his complaints where dismissed in their entirety.
 It should also be noted that the documents Halbig obtained at a cost of about $20,000, Sandy Hook Facts obtained for under $100.